-- Current path: displays where you are, highlighting the important parts (current directory, version control repository root), smart path shortening. - Last command execution time: if the last executed command took too long, display how much time it took. - Battery level: show what charge remains in the battery if it's close enough to empty. - Username: display the user name if it's not the login one. - Hostname: indicate the hostname if over a remote connection, with host-specific color. - Exit code: display the last command's exit code if it was an error. - Jobs: show counters for background, sleeping, and detached jobs. - Time: display the current time, using clock icons if you want a compact view. - Filesystem permission: indicate if the current directory is writable or not. - Remote shell: discreetly denote if you are connected through SSH, under Tmux and with X Forwarding capability. - Shell level: displays the number of nested shells if it starts being too much. - Proxy: indicate whether a proxy is configured. - Temperature: warn if the temperature goes too high. - Prompt switch: command allowing you to rapidly go back to the default prompt, or the even most simple possible. - Wifi: shows the wireless network signal strength. - Dir stack: helps you follow the state of this overlooked, but neat, feature of modern shells. - Title: synchronize the prompt and the terminal's window title (or status bar).
+- Current path: displays where you are, highlighting the important parts (current directory, version control repository root), smart path shortening. - Last command execution time: if the last executed command took too long, display how much time it took. - Battery level: show what charge remains in the battery if it's close enough to empty. - Username: display the user name if it's not the login one. - Hostname: indicate the hostname if over a remote connection, with host-specific color. - Exit code: display the last command's exit code if it was an error. - Jobs: show counters for background, sleeping, and detached jobs. - Time: display the current time, using clock icons if you want a compact view. - Memory: display the available memory, if not enough RAM remains. - Filesystem permission: indicate if the current directory is writable or not. - System load: warn if the load is too high. - Remote shell: discreetly denote if you are connected through SSH, under Tmux and with X Forwarding capability. - Disk: display the free disk space if it is too small. - Shell level: displays the number of nested shells if it starts being too much. - Sudo: show if the user currently has sudo rights. - Multiplexers: indicate if you are in a terminal multiplexer session (i.e. tmux or screen). - Proxy: indicate whether a proxy is configured. - Temperature: warn if the temperature goes too high. - Hot prompt switch: commands allowing you to rapidly switch the theme, go back to the default prompt, or even the most simple prompt possible.

+- Wifi: shows the wireless network signal strength. - Dir stack: helps you follow the state of this overlooked, but neat, feature of modern shells. - Title: synchronize the prompt and the terminal's window title (or status bar).